Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Proof of Theorem

 \subsection{Heuristics for the hydrodynamic equations}

 In this section we give the main ideas of the proof of the derivation of the weak solution of the hydrodynamic equation for each regime of $\theta$ and $\gamma$.
-Let us, by now, assume that the probability measure $\mathbb Q^N$ on $\mathcal{D}([0,T],\mathcal{M}^+)$ defined above, converges to a measure $\mathbb Q$ on the same space, concentrated on a trajectory of measures $\pi_t(dq)$, which is absolutely continuous with respect to the Lebesgue measure with a density $\rho(t,q)$.
+Let us, by now, assume that the probability measure $\mathbb Q^N$ on $\mathcal{D}([0,T],\mathcal{M}^+)$ defined above, converges to a measure $\mathbb Q$ on the same space, concentrated on a trajectory of measures {$\pi_t(du)$ }, which is absolutely continuous with respect to the Lebesgue measure with a density {$\rho(t,u)$ }.
+Moreover, we will assume Theorem \ref{Energy_Thm1}, which will be proved later.
+This means that we can assume that $\rho \in L^{2}(0,T;\mc H^{\gamma/2})$ and that $\rho_s(0)$ is well-defined for almost every $s \in [0,T]$.
 We will prove the aforementioned convergence, up to a subsequence, in the next subsections.

 For simplicity we will forget the time dependence on the test functions, which would only make the notation heavier without bringing additional difficulties.
 Therefore, consider a test function $G:[0,1]\rightarrow \RR$ for which $\mathbb{L}G$ is well defined.
 From Dynkin's formula (Lemma A.5 of \cite{KL}) we have that